SUGA INTERNATIONAL OFFICE|

 ■ Locations of Immigration Detention Center

-There are three Immigration Detention Centers in Japan.
+There are two Immigration Detention Centers in Japan.

 The detail is as follows.

 1. Higashi-Nihon Immigration Detention Center